TritonDataCenter/manta-mackerel/README.md

 Run metering jobs using

-    bin/meter [-f configPath] [-w] -d date -j jobName
+    bin/meter [-f configPath] [-w] [-c] [-r] -d date -j jobName

 where date is in some format readable by `Date.parse()` and jobNAme is one of `storage`, `compute`, `request`, `accessLogs`, or `summarizeDaily`.
 Set the -w to use workflow to manage the metering job.
+Setting the -c flag will print the job manifest without creating a job.
+Setting the -r flag will automatically retry the job in the event of failures.

 Examples: